Whether you’re building a new home or remodeling an existing one, these 2020 flooring trends are worth knowing about.

-Reclaimed lumber comes from a variety of sources, like old barns, factories, and warehouses – and even old railroad boxcars or other esoteric structures.
+Reclaimed lumber comes from various sources, like old barns, factories, warehouses, and even old railroad boxcars or other esoteric structures.
 In the case of flooring

 • Old flooring can be sanded, finished, and reused

-• Lumber used for other purposes – beams, siding, and the like – cand be resawn, remilled, sanded, and finished to be reused as floorboards.
+• Lumber used for other purposes – beams, siding, and the like – can be resawn, milled, sanded, and finished to be reused as floorboards.